kavishkapradeep/Ai_Voice_Agent/README.md

 AI-driven feedback from your sessions!

-🖼️ Here’s a preview of the workspace UI (built with ShadCN + modern design principles) 👇 [Insert the image or carousel of images here]

 💡 The goal was to create a seamless learning and self-improvement space enhanced by AI capabilities.

 📌 Tech Stack:
-Next.js, Shadcn UI, Convex, Deepgram, Recl AI, OpenRouter, TypeScript
+Next.js, Shadcn UI, Convex, Deepgram, Rev AI, OpenRouter, TypeScript

 👉 If you're interested in how AI can transform learning or want to collaborate, feel free to connect!